seL4/seL4/CAVEATS.md

 installed in it should be revoked.
 The kernel will not do this automatically for the user.

-If, for instance, page cap c is installed in the address space denoted by a page directory under ASID A, and the page directory is subsequently revoked or deleted, and then a new page directory is installed under that same ASID A, the page cap c will still retain some authority in the new page directory, even though the user intention might be to run the new page directory under a new security context.
-The authority retained is to perform the unmap operation on the page the cap c refers to.
+If, for instance, page cap `c` is installed in the address space denoted by a page directory under ASID `A`, and the page directory is subsequently revoked or deleted, and then a new page directory is installed under that same ASID `A`, the page cap `c` will still retain some authority in the new page directory, even though the user intention might be to run the new page directory under a new security context.
+The authority retained is to perform the unmap operation on the page the cap `c` refers to.

 ## Intel VT-d (I/O MMU) support